auth0/docs/articles/policies/billing.md

 ## In our pricing, what is the difference between internal and external users?
 Are they different technically?

-An active user is a user that has authenticated with a username/password combination, a Passwordless connection, or any social provider in a given calendar month.
+An active user is a user that has authenticated with a username/password combination, a <dfn data-key="passwordless">Passwordless</dfn> connection, or any social provider in a given calendar month.

 Auth0 counts users on a per-tenant basis.
 That means that somebody who logs in to multiple applications still counts as one user as long as you've created all of the applications using a single tenant.